-The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following information and tips that should help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your residence can be traumatic and stressful.
+Paul Davis provides the following tips and information that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (267) 202-6470

-- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to let them know you are all safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you can.

 - Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your home.